Abortion in South Dakota: Clinic history

 In 1967, physician Benjamin Munson opened an illegal abortion clinic in Rapid City.
 He was arrested and charged in 1969 for performing an illegal abortion on a 19-year-old woman.
 Munson appealed his conviction and won at the circuit court, but after the state appealed the decision, the South Dakota Supreme Court ruled against him.
 The Roe v.
 Wade decision rendered his further appeals moot.
 Munson retired in 1986.

 In 1981, Dr. Buck Williams started offering abortion services at his Sioux Falls clinic.
 At the time, he was the only abortion service provider in the state.
 In 1989, he approached Planned Parenthood about taking over his clinic.
 At the time, Planned Parenthood had no operations in South Dakota.
-They agreed, and have been the state's only abortion service provider ever since.
+It agreed, and has been the state's only abortion service provider ever since.
 Planned Parenthood moved out of their old building, and the building was taken over by AlphaCenter and run by Leslee Unruh.
 Another clinic had opened in the stated by 1982 but was closed by 1992.
 In the period between 1992 and 1996, the state saw no change in the total number of abortion clinics.
-While only three states saw gains in this period, this state was one of four to see no changes, with one abortion clinic in the state in 1996.
+While only three states saw gains in this period, this state was one of four to see no changes, with only one abortion clinic in the state in 1996.

-In 2014, there was one abortion clinic in the state.
+In 2014, there was still only one abortion clinic in the state.
 In 2014, 98% of the counties in the state did not have an abortion clinic.
 That year, 77% of women in the state aged 15–44 lived in a county without an abortion clinic.
 In 2016, only a small section of the state required women to drive fewer than 40 miles to access an abortion clinic.
-In 2017, there was one Planned Parenthood clinic, which offered abortion services, in a state with a population of 181,145 women aged 15–49.
-The Planned Parenthood facility was the only one providing abortion services in the state.
-Unable to find local doctors to run the clinic, they hired four doctors who flew in from out of state to work on rotation.
-In May 2019, the state was one of six states in the nation with only one abortion clinic.
+In 2017, there was still only one Planned Parenthood clinic, which offered abortion services, in a state with a population of 181,145 women aged 15–49.
+The Planned Parenthood clinic was still the only abortion clinic in the state.
+Unable to find local doctors to run the clinic, it hired four doctors who flew in from out of state to work on rotation.
+In May 2019, the state was officially one of six in the nation with only one abortion clinic.